AnaZonia/moon_notes/Ana Did Science Today.md

 Also could be interesting to verify what is the minimum age that is helpful to the model - should I add one year old forests? what about two, or three year olds?

-Has there been an increase in fire in the past?

-Truncation - camera that is not triggered by small animals

-Accessibility -
+There is good reason to believe there has been change in fire regime before and after 1985 - that's exactly democratization years.

+[[Variáveis Censuradas e Truncadas]] - há maneiras de lidar com variáveis censuradas, que é o caso do histórico de uso de terra.

-Missing data can be another parameter - another unknown value
+**Accessibility** - Missing data can be another parameter - another unknown value.

-Reparametrizing the model -

-Start from the smallest scale that makes sense with stan (constant parameters) just to get the syntax working Simulate data and run it with stan afterwards.
+- Start from the smallest scale that makes sense with stan (constant parameters) just to get the syntax working
+- Simulate data and run it with stan afterwards.

 [brms: An R Package for Bayesian Multilevel Models using Stan (r-project.org)](https://cran.r-project.org/web/packages/brms/vignettes/brms_overview.pdf)